dbenayoun/Generative-AI-Module-Dauphine/README.md

 # Generative AI Course Repository

 Welcome to the Generative AI course repository at Dauphine-PSL University for the Master IASD Executive.
 This repository contains essential materials for the course, including lecture slides, a setup guide, and a detailed project description.
-There are in the folder `resources`
+There are available in the folder `resources`.

 ## Contents